Callum Wright: 2020–21 season: First Cheltenham Town loan

 Wright joined EFL League Two side Cheltenham Town on loan in February 2021 for the remainder of the season.
 He made his Cheltenham Town debut on 16 February 2021, starting in a league match away to Walsall.
 The match finished 2–1 to Cheltenham with Wright scoring the winner.
 Manager Michael Duff praised Wright for not looking "like a crisp packet, floating around and getting knocked over."
 On the final matchday on 8 May, Wright scored in a 4–1 win against Harrogate Town to secure the League Two title.
-He finished the season 17 appearances with 4 goals in his debut campaign with Cheltenham.
-His goal on 2 April 2021, a volley in a 4–0 win over his former club Tranmere Rovers, won Cheltenham's Goal of the Season.
+He finished the season 17 appearances with four goals in his debut campaign with Cheltenham.
+His goal on 2 April 2021, a volley in a 4–0 win over his former club Tranmere Rovers won Cheltenham's Goal of the Season.

 2021–22 season: Second Cheltenham Town loan

 In August 2021 he returned to Cheltenham Town for a season-long second loan spell, who were now in League One.
 His contract for Leicester was due to expire in the summer of 2021 but he activated a one-year extension when rejoining Cheltenham.
 His first match of the season came on 10 August in a 2–0 win over Bristol Rovers in the EFL Cup.
 His league debut came on 14 August in a 3–1 defeat at home to Wycombe Wanderers.
 He scored his first goal on 17 August against Ipswich Town, the equaliser in a match that eventually finished in a 2–1 victory.
 After the match, manager Michael Duff compared Wright's ability to impact games to Frank Lampard.
 After one goal and 3 assists in 6 appearances in August, he won Cheltenham's Player of the Month.
 Wright also won August Goal of the Month for a goal he scored on 27 August in a 1–1 draw to Burton Albion.

 However, it was revealed in September that Wright had sustained a lateral ligament injury and could be out for 6 months.
 He made his return 2 months later on 23 November in a 2–0 victory against Gillingham, coming on as a substitute for Alfie May.
 His goal on 8 January in a 1–1 draw against Burton, described as a "stunning volley", won January's Goal of the Month.
-After playing all 5 matches in January, scoring 2 goals, he won Player of the Month, repeating the feat he performed in August of winning both Goal and Player of the Month.
-Wright finished the season with 37 appearances in all competitions with 9 goals.
+After playing all five matches in January, scoring twice, he won Player of the Month, repeating the feat he performed in August of winning both Goal and Player of the Month.
+Wright finished the season with 37 appearances in all competitions with nine goals.